 After the porting has been completed, inbound and outbound service is available on the CIK phone service.

-During the porting procss, can I request the transfer to be stopped?
+During the porting process, can I request the transfer to be stopped?

 Yes.
-But due to complexity of the porting process, at least 3 companies or more involved, so once the porting process started, it is not easy to stop.
-Customer has to call their current company to reject the porting, otherwise, we have no guarantee we can stop the porting.
+But due to the complexity of the porting process, at least 3 companies or more involved, so once the porting process started, it is not easy to stop.
+Customers have to call their current company to reject the porting, otherwise, we have no guarantee we can stop the porting.

 Is there any charge to transfer my number to CIK?